ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Interaction Examples # {#sec-RS-examples}

 This section provides examples of interactions between an RS as a registered device and an AS.
+In the examples, all the Access Tokens issued by the AS are intended to be consumed by the considered RS.

 The AS supports both full queries and diff queries of the TRL, as defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, respectively.

 The details of the registration process are omitted, but it is assumed that the RS sends an unspecified payload to the AS, which replies with a 2.01 (Created) response.